 Testing and Release Discipline

-The current stack is validated in layers.
+The stack is validated in layers.
 Release work is not complete until the whole chain is green.

 1. Compiler gate